UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/electromagnetism/gausslawsystems.md

 Solving systems with Gauss's law with pen and paper methods usually requires some degree of symmetry,

 ### Finite Lines of Charge*
-Equation {numref}`FiniteChargeLineEField` is only true for an infinite line of charge, if we have a finite collection of charges, as depicted in {numref}`Finitelineofcharge`, then we loose the symmetries of the system that we needed to simplify the Gauss's law expression - making it harder to solve this system using Gauss's law, but we can consider iot from a superposition of point charges perspective.
+Equation {eq}`FiniteChargeLineEField` is only true for an infinite line of charge, if we have a finite collection of charges, as depicted in {numref}`Finitelineofcharge`, then we loose the symmetries of the system that we needed to simplify the Gauss's law expression - making it harder to solve this system using Gauss's law, but we can consider iot from a superposition of point charges perspective.